 Border control measures

-New Zealand has put in place border enforcement measures in accordance with our obligations under the TRIPS Agreement.
-These measures allow trade mark owners and licensees to request the detention of suspected infringing goods while they are subject to the control of the New Zealand Customs Service .
-Border enforcement measures do not, however, apply to goods imported by a person for their private and domestic use.
+New Zealand has put in place border enforcement measures in accordance with our obligations under the TRIPS Agreement and the CPTPP Agreement.
+These measures allow trade mark owners and licensees to request the detention of suspected infringing goods that are either being imported or exported while they are subject to the control of the New Zealand Customs Service.
+Border enforcement measures do not, however, apply to goods imported or exported by a person for their private and domestic use.

 Right holders can request the assistance of the New Zealand Customs Service by lodging notices of their New Zealand registered trade marks.
-When a notice has been lodged, Customs is able to detain suspected infringing copies of trade marked goods.
+When a notice has been lodged, Customs is able to detain the suspected infringing goods.

-Customs can detain goods subject to a valid notice for a period of ten working days.
-Notices are valid for a period of up to five years, after or until the period of copyright protection or trade mark registration expires or otherwise revoked, cancelled or declared invalid.
-See section 140(2) of the Trade Marks Act 2002, amended by the Trade Marks Amendment Act 2009.
-Notices are not valid if they have been suspended by the chief executive for reasons set out in section 139A of the Trade Marks Act 2002.
+Customs can detain suspected infringing goods subject to a valid notice for a period of ten working days.
+Notices are valid for a period of up to five years, or until trade mark registration expires or is otherwise revoked, cancelled or declared invalid.
+Enforcement of notices may be suspended by Customs under certain conditions, including when information provided with a notice becomes outdated (for example, if the trade mark owner has failed to notify Customs of a change of address).

 The right holder must complete a form of indemnity and pay a $5,000 bond to cover costs that might be incurred by the Customs Service (such as storage, transport and legal costs) in enforcing notices.

 Where goods are detained, Customs notifies right holders so that they can assess whether the goods are infringing and if legal action should be taken against the importer.
-If a right holder does not commence proceedings within the ten-day period, Customs is required to release the goods to the importer.
+If a right holder does not commence proceedings within the ten-day period, Customs is required to release the goods.